azavea/raster-vision/docs/qgis.rst

 Set up style profiles so that when you load an experiment or make predictions, layers are automatically styled with given SLDs or QML files.

-The best way to do this is to styl each of the types of layers you want after first loading an experiment.
+The best way to do this is to style each of the types of layers you want after first loading an experiment.
 Export an SLD or QML of the style for each layer by using the `Style` -> `Save Style` command in the `Symbology` section of the layer properties.
 Then, create a style profile for that experiment group, and point it to the appropriate QML or SLD files.
 Now you'll be able to select the style profile when loading new experiments and making predictions.

 |configure icon| Configure
 --------------------------